Resonant cavity-QED with chiral flat bands: Spatial properties of the lifted mode

-Finally, we take on the stub lattice \cite{real17,aravena22} depicted in Fig. \ref{fig3}(a)].
+Next, we explore another $U=2$ flat-band lattice, with a controllable global overlap $\alpha$.
+Let us analyze the stub lattice \cite{real17,aravena22} depicted in Fig. \ref{fig3}(a).
 This geometry supports a chiral flat band whose CLSs belong to the $U=2$ class.
-They are written as $\ket{\psi_n}=(\ket{a_n}+\ket{a_{n+1}}-\eta\ket{c_n})/\sqrt{2+\eta^2}$, where $\eta=v/J$ is of the order of the gap $\Delta/J$.
-(Again, $b-$states span the minority sublattice.)
-This time there is always an overlap between adjacent CLSs.
-Thus, despite each of them fulfilling $\hat{H}_{\mathrm{field}}\ket{\psi_n}=0$, the set is non-orthogonal.
-Their overlap reads $\langle \psi_n \vert \psi_{n\pm1} \rangle =(2+\eta^2)^{-1}$, such that orthogonality is reached for $\eta\rightarrow \infty$.
-This parameter turns out to determine the degree of localization of $\ket{\widetilde{\psi}}$ \cite{dibenedetto25}.
-Here we add that it does so in a non-trivial way and largely depends on whether $x_0$ is an $a-$site or a $c-$ site [see solid curves in Fig. \ref{fig3}(b)].
-The corresponding photonic modes lifted from the flat band are shown in Figs. \ref{fig3}(c) and \ref{fig3}(d) for representative values of $\eta$ and $W=0$.
-For very low $\eta$, we observe strong localization (delocalization) when $x_0=a_0$ ($x_0=c_0$).
-The former behavior can be explained by realizing that the flat band description in terms of $U=2$ CLSs is not a proper one to capture the dynamics in such configuration, due to the high overlap between them.
-In fact, in the limit $\eta \rightarrow 0$, all the $a-$sites are decoupled from the lattice and so there is no practical reason to preserve the overlap between these sites.
-A proper choice in the small $\eta$ regime is to define an orthogonal set of (non-compact) states of the form $\ket{\chi_n} \propto \ket{a_n}+\eta \ket{\alpha_n}$, where $\ket{\alpha_n}$ involves the $c-$sites and remaining $a-$sites and fulfills $\langle \alpha_n \vert \alpha_{n'} \rangle=0$.
+They are written as

+where $\eta=v/J$ is proportional to the gap $\Delta$.
+Again, $b-$sites span the minority sublattice and do not contribute to the flat band.

+The overlap between adjacent CLSs overlap reads $\alpha =(2+\eta^2)^{-1}$, such that orthogonality is reached for $\eta\rightarrow \infty$.
+In the presence of disorder, it is straightforward to see that the $U=2$ class is preserved, although it differs from Eq. (\ref{clsstub}).
+The global parameter $\alpha$ determines the localization length of $\ket{\widetilde{\psi}}$ when $W=0$ \cite{dibenedetto25}.
+Now, the influence of the CLS is non-trivial and depends on whether $x_0$ is an $a-$site or a $c-$ site [see solid curves in Fig. \ref{fig3}(b)].
+The corresponding photonic modes are shown in Figs. \ref{fig3}(c) and \ref{fig3}(d) for representative values of $\eta$.
+For very small $\eta$, corresponding to a large overlap, we observe strong localization (delocalization) when $x_0=a_0$ ($x_0=c_0$).
+The former can be understood by noting that the flat band description in terms of $U=2$ CLSs is not suitable to capture such behavior due to the high overlap between them.
+In fact, in the limit $\eta \rightarrow 0$, all the $a-$sites are decoupled from the lattice.
+A proper choice in this case is to write an orthogonal set of (non-compact) states of the form $\ket{\chi_n} \propto \ket{a_n}+\eta \ket{\beta_n}$, where $\ket{\beta_n}$ involves the $c-$sites and remaining $a-$sites and fulfills $\langle \beta_n \vert \beta_{n'} \rangle=0$.
 In contrast, when $x_0=c_0$, the influence of the Bloch modes becomes evident due to the proximity of the flat band to the dispersive ones (it actually touches them at $\eta \rightarrow 0$) rendering a large localization length.
 For the same reason, the photonic wavefunction is more sensitive to disorder, as indicated by the dashed curves in Fig. \ref{fig3}(b).